TinCaps fans excited to be back at Parkview Field for home opener

 It is expected to be a nearly sellout crowd at the game.

 Being back at the ballpark brings a lot of excitement for fans.
-Lucas Moore is one fan attending tonight’s game and said it feels good to be back.
+Lucas Moore is one fan attending the game and said it feels good to be back.

 “I went to games last year and really enjoyed it then,” Moore said.